LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-25-rustlings-generics.md

 }
 ```

-By using `<T: std::fmt::Display>`, we are telling compiler that I will accept any kind of type as
+By using `<T: std::fmt::Display>`, we are telling the compiler that I will accept any kind of type as
 `T` as long as it implements trait `Display`.
 Sounds good!

 Now `grade` can be *displayed* as we want.
 We can use [`format!`] macro to print `ReportCard`.